List of state highways in Louisiana (400–449): Louisiana Highway 413

 Louisiana Highway 413 (LA 413) runs 23.74 mi in a north–south direction from LA 76 south of Erwinville, West Baton Rouge Parish to LA 1 Bus. in New Roads, Pointe Coupee Parish.

+Prior to the 1955 highway number redesignations, the current LA Highway 413 ran along road beds that were parts of LA State Route 73, LA State Route 139, and LA State Route 135 of the old numbering system.
+The portion of the highway from Rosedale Road that runs north to near False River was the old LA State Route 73 portion.
+The portion that runs along False River and carries the local name "Island Road" was the old LA State Route 139 portion.
+The portion of the current highway that runs east-west from near Patin Dyke to New Roads was the old LA State Route 135 portion.

 LA 413 heads north on Poydras Bayou Drive from LA 76 (Rosedale Road) in West Baton Rouge Parish.
 It crosses the concurrent US 190/LA 1 (Airline Highway) in Erwinville.
 The highway then skirts the Pointe Coupee Parish line for a short time before crossing it at a junction with LA 3091 (Flynn Road).
 LA 413 makes a brief zigzag onto LA 416 in Lakeland.
-Shortly afterward, the route turns west at an intersection with LA 414 (Island Road) and makes a long loop alongside the False River through Jarreau and Dupont to Ventress.
+Shortly afterward, the route turns west at an intersection with LA 414 (Island Road) and makes a long loop alongside False River through Jarreau and Dupont to Ventress.
 Here, LA 413 meets LA 414 (Ventress Road) a second time and turns north briefly to a junction with LA 415 (Patin Dyke Road) at Patin.
 The highway turns west once again and enters the city of New Roads, where it terminates at a junction with LA 1 Bus. at the corner of Main and New Roads Streets.
 LA 413 is an undivided two-lane highway for its entire length.